LEE-HYUNSANG/UPBIT_ML/doc/overview.md

 quantity and strategy information.
 This file can be inspected to see which coins are being monitored even after restarting the application.

 Each position stores the strategy code used on entry.
-The system now checks the corresponding `sell_formula` from `strategies_master_pruned.json` on every update.
-When that expression evaluates to `True` using the latest 1-minute candle along with the position's entry and peak prices the coin is automatically sold via the order executor.
+During the signal loop only buy rules are evaluated for symbols from `current_universe.json`.
+Once a position is opened its associated `sell_formula` from `strategies_master_pruned.json` is checked on every iteration using the latest 1-minute candle.
+When that expression becomes `True` the coin is sold through the order executor.